DUNE/computing-training-basics-short/setup.md

 **Why does FNAL use Kerberos?** Fermilab uses Kerberos to implement strong authentication, so that no passwords go over the internet (if a hacker steals a ticket, it is only valid for a day).

-**How it works?** Kerberos uses tickets to authenticate users.
+**How does it work?** Kerberos uses tickets to authenticate users.
 Tickets are made by the kinit command, which asks for your kerberos password (info on kerberos password [here][kerberos-password]).
 The kinit command reads the password, encrypts it and sends it to the Key Distribution Centre (KDC) at FNAL.
 The Kerberos configuration file, which lists the KDCs, is stored in a file named krb5.conf.
 On Linux and Mac, it is located here:

 ~~~
 /etc/krb5.conf